 Social distancing in venue

 Each household or social bubble will be seated at a safe distance from other households or social bubbles, in line with government guidance at the time of the performance.
+We will contact all ticket holders if government guidance changes in advance of the performance, but will endeavour in as many cases as possible to provide socially-distanced seating for those who would like it.

 Food and refreshments